kevinchanO777/obsidian-notes/Devops/Kubernetes/Introduction to Kubernetes (LFS158)/Chapter 15 - Ingress.md

 ```
 ## [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)

+>[!Warning]
+>**Kubernetes is moving away from Ingress toward Gateway API.
+[See](https://kubernetes.io/docs/concepts/services-networking/gateway/#migrating-from-ingress)**

 Make your HTTP (or HTTPS) network service available using a protocol-aware configuration mechanism, that understands web concepts like URIs, hostnames, paths, and more.
-The Ingress concept lets you map traffic to different backends based on rules you define via the Kubernetes API.
+The Ingress concept lets you map traffic to different backends based on rules you define via the Kubernetes API.****

 With Services, routing rules are associated with a given Service.
 They exist for as long as the Service exists, and there are many rules because there are many Services in the cluster.
 If we can somehow decouple the routing rules from the application and centralize the rules management, we can then update our application without worrying about its external access.
 This can be done using the _Ingress_ resource - a collection of rules that manage inbound connections to cluster Services.